james-prior/hapi/README.md

 # Under heavy development
 We're currently under heavy development.
 We would love to have you participate!
-Drop us a note and we'll add you into our product development Slack server so you can keep up with the latest.
+We develop in the open, unlike another 'time' of the HAPI ecosphere

 # Requirements
 The default developing platform is Raspbian, a GNU/Linux Distribution for Raspberry Pi.